planetminguez/AESPayload/README.md

 =================
 AESPayload is a program used to help get to the AES engine to decrypt KBAG keys.
 Easy (somewhat) program to use...
 Uses an iDevice for the engine so have one ready to be used.
+Hey Jude - Nanananaa nanaa

 What devices can I use?
 ----------------------